-A. Empirical models
+A. Empirical Models

-The human population of the Earth, $N_E$ , attracted much attention after publication of the seminal work of Malthus who realized that it should exhibit the unlimited exponential growth:
+The human population of the Earth, N_E , attracted much attention after publication of the seminal work of Malthus who realized that it should exhibit the unlimited exponential growth:

+$$\frac{dN{E}}{dt} = rN{E}. {1}$$

-$$\frac{\mathrm{dN}{\mathrm{E}}}{\mathrm{dt}} = \mathrm{rN}{\mathrm{E}} \,. \tag{1}$$ to account for the population dynamics of closed communities.
+The fears were partially dispersed by Verhulst who introduced the logistic equation, to account for the population dynamics of closed communities.
 Here, r is the growth rate and K is the carrying capacity.
 This equation accounts fairly well for the growth of small communities but it fails to describe the long-time dynamics of the human population of the Earth.